funkybob/stencil/docs/writing.rst

 ----

 This tag lets you load other code modules to add new tags to use in this template.
-See _extending for more details.
+See :ref:`extending_tags` for more details.

 .. code-block:: html